 Calendula (aka pot marigold) contains salicylic acid (also found in aspirin), which is pain relieving.
 It also has wonderful healing power due to its antimicrobial, antibacterial, antiviral, antifungal and astringent properties.

 Used topically, it heals all types of open wounds - cuts, scrapes, burns, abrasions, etc., and soothes itchy irritated skins and mouth inflammation.

 Used internally, calendula stimulates the immune system, supports and enhances liver function, inhibits some tumors, and have a calming effect on the nervous system.

-The flowers of calendula (commonly called pot marigold) can be used to prepare herbal tea, tincture, poultice, salve, and ointment.
+The flowers of calendula can be used to prepare herbal tea, tincture, poultice, salve, and ointment.
 Of course, you can always buy calendula salve and ointment online if you don't feel like making them yourself.

-Calendula is a "must-have" for our dog's herbal first-aid kit as it can be used for all types of open wounds.
+The answer is "Yes!" - In fact, calendula is a "must-have" remedy in our dog's first-aid kit as it can be used for all types of open wounds.

 Calendula oil or salve is excellent for treating minor cuts, insect bites, and abrasions.
 Its brings soothing relief while its antimicrobial and wound-healing properties speed up the healing of the wound.